 And the best part?
 A $2B company was impressed by the way Brian’s brand crisis management and offered him a business opportunity.

-Key takeaway: jumping into the conversation and engaging with your critics can come out in your favor.
+Key takeaway: jumping into the conversation and engaging with your critics can work out in your favor.

 Think it’s an isolated incident, or that Brian just got lucky?